Letter 9: The Gap Between Knowing and Being

 Dear Future Human,

 Today, I will dive into the in-between space.
 The gap between knowing and being—between insight and embodiment.
-Between the truth we glimpse—and the habits that still grip us.
-This is about the deeply human struggle to embody what we have touched, and why—despite our best intentions—so many of us find ourselves pulled back into familiar habits.
-I have repeatedly experienced this pattern in my body—that instant burst of understanding—that Aha!—only to be followed by the gradual return to my old patterns.
+Between the truth we glimpse and the habits that still grip us.
+This is about how hard it is to live what we have learned, and why so often we return to familiar habits.
+I have repeatedly experienced this pattern in my own body—that instant burst of understanding—that Aha!—only to be followed by the gradual return to my old patterns.

-My hope is that you will be able to see, through these words, a map of the terrain that so many of us are navigating now: the messy, beautiful, and often painful process of becoming more whole.
-It’s the path of learning to embody and truly live the slow and conscious work of what we know.
+My hope is that what I will share with you helps you see the terrain that so many of us are navigating now: the messy, beautiful, and often painful process of moving toward greater wholeness.
+It’s the path of learning to embody and truly live the slow and conscious work of what we already know.

 I’d like to start by distinguishing the two types of knowing:

 We grasp this knowledge with the mind—through reading, thinking, or listening.
 It’s information we transmit in conversation, often with great eloquence, but it remains in our minds.
-For example, this includes understanding the theory of relativity, or knowing that stress affects your health because you read it in a book.
-This kind of knowing is not felt in the body or emotionally integrated; it usually remains abstract.
-It is generally lost under pressure.
+For example, understanding the theory of relativity, or knowing that stress affects your health because you read it in a book.
+This kind of knowing is not felt in the body or emotionally integrated, it usually remains conceptually abstract.

 In other words: Intellectual knowing is reading about swimming.
 Embodied knowing is being in the water and swimming.

-Many of us believe that understanding something means we have become it.
-We can speak eloquently and give our opinions about things we have learned, psychology, history, or systems thinking.
-We attend self-development workshops where we discover our patterns, identify our triggers, and break down our defenses.
+Many of us often believe that understanding something means we have become it.
+We can speak eloquently about things we have learned—psychology, history, or systems thinking.
+We attend self-development workshops where we discover our patterns, identify our triggers, and expose our defenses.
 Yet, we are still unable to apply that knowledge to our own lives.
-Knowing is not the same as living it.
-It’s easy to confuse insight for integration.
+Knowing is not the same as living.
+It’s easy to confuse insight with integration.

 It took me some time to appreciate that the knowledge I gained from books and workshops didn’t fully stick.
-I left many workshops with a new, clear sense that I now understood, and I could be more patient with my son; I would be more mindful when I spoke.
-But there’s a difference between fleeting states and lasting stages—between experiencing momentary states of insight and living in the present moment with embodied wisdom.3 I experienced sharp clarity in workshops, felt profound awareness on silent retreats, and have been overwhelmed with awe under starlit skies.
+I left many workshops with a new, clear sense that I now understood, and I could change my destructive habits.
+But there’s a difference between fleeting states and lasting stages—between experiencing momentary states of insight and living in the present moment with embodied patterns.4 I have experienced sharp clarity in workshops, felt profound awareness on silent retreats, and have been overwhelmed with awe under starlit skies.
 But when I returned to my everyday life, those states faded.
 When I felt triggered or scared—I didn’t respond from what I learned—I defaulted to my old, reactive protective patterns.

-Over time, with intention and conviction, I discovered how courageous, creative and impactful I can be and am.
-In the process, I developed deeper, more honest relationships with the kind of people I truly want in my life.
+Over time, with intention and conviction, I discovered how courageous, creative, and impactful I am and can be.
+In the process I developed deeper, more honest relationships with the kind of people I truly want in my life.
 Every time I intercepted my need to know—to have it together—and instead shared from my authentic self, I became someone truer.
-I trust myself more.
-I don’t need to fix or prove myself.
-I consistently practiced applying the insight and knowledge to my daily life—allowing it to sink deeper into my being.
+I trusted myself more.
+I didn’t need to fix or prove myself.
+I just practiced applying the insight and knowledge to my daily life—allowing it to sink deeper into my being.

 True evolution requires us to discern between intellectual and embodied knowing.
-We need to practice repetition, seek relational feedback, train our nervous system, and create new environments that support the deeper change.
+We need to practice repetition, relational feedback, train our nervous systems, and create new environments that support the deeper change.

-Most of our issues are deeply ingrained in our bodies—we carry the neural circuitry of unspoken grief, suppressed fears, and stories of injustice and betrayal.
-We compartmentalize the vulnerable parts of ourselves that threaten our need to feel safe.
+Most of our issues are deeply ingrained in our bodies—we carry the neural circuitries of unspoken grief, suppressed fears, and stories of injustice and betrayal.
+We compartmentalize the vulnerable parts of ourselves that threaten our sense of safety.
 These imprints don’t go away just because we have “done the work.”
 They surface when we are tired, or alone, or scared.
-And until we meet them in the body, they’ll keep steering our lives.
+Until we meet them in the body, they will continue to shape our lives.

 None of this makes us failures.
 It makes us human.